-Please follow the link below for applicable fees and charges.
+Please click HERE for fees and charges.

 If a document is exempt from disclosure the Council may decide to deny you access to all or part of that document.
 We will tell you why access has been refused and inform you of your appeal rights in that regard.

-Please contact Council’s FOI Officer before submitting your application if you need help clarifying which documents to request.
+All FOI applications must be lodged directly with the Council which holds the documents you require access to.Please contact Council’s FOI Officer before submitting your application if you need help clarifying which documents to request.
 They will inform you how to make your application and help you gain access to the maximum amount of information possible.